ckan/ckanapi/README.md

 record or split across multiple servers by specifying record start and max values.

-### Bulk Dataset Export
+### Bulk Dataset Export - datapackage.json format

-In order to export to the [datapackage.json format](http://data.okfn.org/doc/data-package), which includes all metadata belonging to a dataset (including resource metadata) as well as a copy of the actual data.
+Datasets may be exported to the [datapackage.json format](http://dataprotocols.org/data-packages/) (which includes the actual resources, where available).

-This output format will enable users to export their metadata and data from a CKAN instance in order to import it into any number of other open data repository applications.
+If the resource url is not available, the resource will be included in the datapackage.json file but the actual resource data will not be downloaded.

 ```
 $ ckanapi dump datasets --all --dp-output=./output_directory/ -r http://sourceckan.example.com